allenea/PyDatPicture/README.md

 	- **matplotlib** (RECOMMENDED: For map making: <https://scipy.org/install.html>)
 	- **cartopy** (RECOMMENDED: For map making: <https://scitools.org.uk/cartopy/docs/latest/installing.html#installing>)
 	- **geopy** (OPTIONAL: Only needed for reserve geocoding which is a limited feature.)

+If you are using anaconda, then there is a chance (fingers crossed) that any required missing software will be automatically installed.
+This has not been tested.

 ## The User only needs to modify the USER_DEFINED_VARIABLES.py file.
 More often than not the default settings will not need to be changed.
 - Compatible with Windows and OS X systems.
 Unknown for Linux.